ahmed-eldesoky284/Arduino-LCD-20x4-Game-with-Analog-Joystick/README.md

 ## Acknowledgements

 - The game was created by \[Ahmed Eldesoky\] as a personal project.
-- The Wokwi Arduino Simulator was used for testing and running the game ([https://wokwi.com/arduino](https://wokwi.com/arduino)).
+- The Wokwi Arduino Simulator was used for testing and running the project ([https://wokwi.com/arduino]([https://wokwi.com/arduino](https://wokwi.com/projects/375357526304435201))).
 - \[Thanks for samrt technology egypt for supporing this project and the hardware components used\]

 ## Contact